Rhizomatica/mercury/README.md

 Gearshift

-The data link later exchange channel state information to negotiate the highest data rate possible for the downlink channel, and in case of a change, adapt to the new channel condition.
+The data link later exchanges channel state information to negotiate the highest data rate possible for the downlink channel, and in case of a change, adapt to the new channel condition.
 This "Gearshift" is done via a set_config command that a commander can send at any time and a recovery mechanism in case of a worsening channel condition.
 The channel evaluation and gearshift operations are done at the beginning of each data block.

 The data link layer connects to a possible application layer via two TCP/IP connections, a data dump buffer, and a control connection with an application-level interface (API).